-Undefeated during the playoffs, the Red Wings' Production Line continued to get it done with with powerhouse players Gordie Howe, Ted Lindsay and Alex Delvecchio.
-Other notable players included Metro Prystai, Red Kelly and Goalie Terry Sawchuk.
+Undefeated during the playoffs, the Red Wings' Production Line continued to get it done with powerhouse players Gordie Howe, Ted Lindsay, and Alex Delvecchio.
+Other notable players included Metro Prystai, Red Kelly, and Goalie Terry Sawchuk.
 Jack Adams was still the coach.

 06 of 11

 The Red Wings and their now infamous Production Line again proved victorious with Gordie Howe, Alex Delvecchio, and Ted Lindsay.
 Tony Leswick scored the winning goal that earned the Red Wings the Stanley Cup in 1954.

 The Production Line in the 1954–55 season included Gordie Howe, Alex Delvecchio, and Ted Lindsay.
 Again, Red Kelly and goalie Terry Sawchuk were instrumental.

 The success of the 1996–97 season was the result of a talent build up over several years.
 Key players included Captain Steve Yzerman, Nicklas Lidstrom, Vladimir Konstantinov (later seriously injured in a limo accident), Sergei Fedorov, Brendan Shanahan, Igor Larionov, Larry Murphy, Darren McCarty and goalies Mike Vernon and Chris Osgood.
 Plus, the Red Wings scored Scotty Bowman as coach.Continue to 9 of 11 below.